Institutional Review Board (IRB)

 - Make sure that your project will require IRB review.
 Read the document “Is it Human Subjects Research?”
 If in doubt, contact the IRB office at 243-6672 or email IRB@umontana.edu.

 - All research team members need to complete a Human Subjects Protection course before the IRB application can be approved (may be waived by the IRB Chair for some exempt projects).
 This includes the PI, Co-PI, faculty supervisor, and any research assistants.
-Be sure to keep the certificate of course completion, and be ready to enter the date of completion on the IRB Checklist/Application in item #2.
+Be sure to keep the certificate of course completion, and be ready to enter the date of completion in the IRB Application in item #2.

 Other considerations and documents that may be required: